PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

 When no further changes are necessary in the configuration, deploy the resources:

-1. In Cloud Shell, initialize and apply the Terraform plan.
+1. Initialize and apply the Terraform plan.

     ```
     terraform init